Tutsi: Y-DNA (paternal lineages)

-mtDNA (maternal lineages)

-There are no peer-reviewed genetic studies of the Tutsi's mtDNA or maternal lineages.
-However, Fornarino et al. (2009) report that unpublished data indicates that one Tutsi individual from Rwanda carries the India-associated mtDNA haplogroup R7.

-Further individual 23andme DNA tests suggest that Tutsi mtDNA lineages are associated with local East African hunter-gatherer maternal haplogroups, particularly haplogroup L0, with very few associated with West African mtDNA lineages.
-A good number also carry West-Eurasian mtDNA lineages, particularly M1a, K1a; but also J1 and R0.

 Autosomal DNA (overall ancestry)

-In general, the Tutsi appear to share a close genetic kinship with neighboring Bantu populations, particularly the Hutus.
+In general, the Tutsi appear to share a close genetic kinship with neighbouring Bantu populations, particularly the Hutu.
 However, it is unclear whether this similarity is primarily due to extensive genetic exchanges between these communities through intermarriage or whether it ultimately stems from common origins:

 [...] generations of gene flow obliterated whatever clear-cut physical distinctions may have once existed between these two Bantu peoples – renowned to be height, body build, and facial features.
 With a spectrum of physical variation in the peoples, Belgian authorities legally mandated ethnic affiliation in the 1920s, based on economic criteria.
 Formal and discrete social divisions were consequently imposed upon ambiguous biological distinctions.
 To some extent, the permeability of these categories in the intervening decades helped to reify the biological distinctions, generating a taller elite and a shorter underclass, but with little relation to the gene pools that had existed a few centuries ago.
 The social categories are thus real, but there is little if any detectable genetic differentiation between Hutu and Tutsi.

-Tishkoff et al. (2009) found their mixed Hutu and Tutsi samples from Rwanda to be predominantly of Bantu origin, with minor gene flow from Afro-Asiatic communities (17.7% Afro-Asiatic genes found in the mixed Hutu/Tutsi population).